 WITS adheres to the mandates of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA).
 WITS provides reasonable accommodation(s) for qualified students who disclose and verify disability.
-Students who wish to discuss reasonable accommodation(s) for verifiable disabilities are responsible for identifying themselves to the Student Services Coordinator and providing the required verification of disability documents.
+Students who wish to discuss reasonable accommodation(s) for verifiable disabilities are responsible for identifying themselves to the Director of Student Services and providing the required verification of disability documents.